-The Board has not defined the maximum number of listed company directorships which any director may hold, but has tasked the NC to review if a director with multiple board representations is devoting sufficient time and attention to the affairs of the Group.
-The NC is satisfied that sufficient time and attention is being given by each of the Directors to the affairs of the Group, taking into account, inter alia, the attendance records of the Directors at the respective Board and committee meetings, notwithstanding that some of the Directors have multiple board representations.
+The Board does not see the need to define the maximum number of listed company directorships which any director may hold, but nevertheless has tasked the NC to review if a director with multiple board representations is devoting sufficient time and attention to the affairs of the Group.
+The NC is satisfied that sufficient time and attention is being given by each of the Directors to the affairs of the Group, taking into account, inter alia, the attendance records of the Directors at the respective Board and committee meetings and their contributions towards the decision making of the Board and committees, notwithstanding that some of the Directors have multiple board representations.

 In recommending a Director for re-election to the Board, the NC considers, amongst other things, his performance and contributions to the Board (including attendance and participation at meetings, and time and effort accorded to the Group's business and affairs).

-The NC has recommended the nomination of Mr Lim Hock Chee and Mr Francis Lee Fook Wah, who are retiring by rotation pursuant to the Company's Constitution, for re-election at the forthcoming Annual General Meeting ("AGM").
-Mr Tan Ling San, who is also retiring by rotation pursuant to the Company's Constitution, has decided not to seek re-election as a director at the AGM as he has decided to retire and will resign from the Company.
+The NC has recommended the nomination of Mr. Lim Hock Eng, Mr. Lim Hock Leng and Mr. Lee Teck Leng, Robson who are retiring by rotation pursuant to the Company's Constitution, for re-election at the forthcoming Annual General Meeting ("AGM").
+The NC has also recommended the nomination of Mr. Tan Ling San, who is also retiring pursuant to Regulation 88 of the Company's Constitution for re-election at the AGM.

-The NC has also considered Ms Lin Ruiwen's qualifications and experience and found her to be a suitable candidate to replace Mr Tan Ling San as an Executive Director.
-As such, the NC has recommended the appointment of Ms Lin Ruiwen as a Director at the AGM.
-The Board has accepted the NC's recommendations and being eligible, Mr Lim Hock Chee, Mr Lee Fook Wah, Francis and Ms Lin Rui Wen will be standing for re-election/appointment, at the AGM.
-The information on the director are disclosed in the "Board of Directors" section of this Annual Report.
-In addition, information on each director's shareholding in the Company, if any, is set out in the section entitled "Report of the Directors" of this Annual Report.
-The information on Ms Lin Ruiwen (including her shareholding in the Company) is disclosed in the "Key Executives" section of this Annual Report.
+The Board has accepted the NC's afore-mentioned recommendations and being eligible, (i) Mr. Lim Hock Eng; (ii) Mr. Lim Hock Leng; (iii) Mr. Lee Teck Leng, Robson; and (iv) Mr. Tan Ling San, will be standing for re-election at the AGM.

+The information on the directors are disclosed in the "Board of Directors" section of this Annual Report.
+In addition, information on each director's shareholding in the Company, if any, is set out in the section entitled "Directors' Statement" of this Annual Report.